Deformable-Object-Tracking-HTWG/Report/chapter2.md

 - 3D trajectory (x, y, z)
 - occlusion probability

+#### Pros and Cons
+By lifting pixels to 3D (monocular depth → triplanes) and enforcing a rigidity embedding with an ARAP prior, it is robust to occlusions and out-of-plane motion and achieves strong results on long-range tracking benchmarks.
+Its accuracy depends on the quality/consistency of the depth input, and the pipeline incurs additional compute/memory from depth inference, triplane feature construction, and transformer updates compared to purely 2D trackers.

 ## Adaption and implementation

 As a result of the SpatialTracker providing the best tracking performance (as it can be seen in the videos in the GitHub), we only focus on the SpatialTracker in follow-up work.
 The other models can considered in future research.
 This section gives an overview of the adaption we made to the already provided code base: [Github SpatialTracker](https://github.com/henry123-boy/SpaTracker).